bravoalpha79/MothRadar/README.md

 The complete Stripe payment processing script (stripe.js file) was obtained from Code Institute course videos.

 #### Python / Django
 MothRadar being my first independent Django project, I had to still tackle the basics of Django together with building a full-fledged app.
-Thus I had to rely heavily on external resorces, primarily on [Corey Schafer's YouTube Django series](https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) tutorial and then on Code Institute course videos as well.
+Thus I had to rely heavily on external resources, primarily on [Corey Schafer's YouTube Django series](https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) tutorial and then on Code Institute course videos as well.
 While I never wanted to just copy-paste any code, especially not without understanding it, in the beginning stages of my project (the `users` app and the initial stage of the `tickets` app) I was coding along with the tutorials a lot, while adapting the code to the specific needs of my app.
 In later stages I relied mostly on Django documentation and occasionally on Stack Overflow to implement the desired functionality.
 Thus, while the concrete app implementation is definitely my own, the significant influence of Corey's videos is inevitable.
 This includes the idea to use Bootstrap cards to display the main items (tickets and comments), a sidebar, as well as the use of Crispy Forms to render Django forms.
 I have honestly tried to do all the coding as independently as I could once my understanding of Django and of documentation broadened, but at this stage of my coding education building a full Django app of this size completely independently would have been impossible, especially in the given timeframe.